dmmpavlov/dmmpavlov.github.io/index.md

 ## Preprints
 * [Positive Polytopes with Few Facets in the Grassmannian](https://arxiv.org/abs/2503.01652) (with Kristian Ranestad), arXiv:2503.01652, 2025.
 * [Algebraic Geometry of Quantum Graphical Models](https://arxiv.org/abs/2308.11538) (with Eliana Duarte and Maximilian Wiesmann), arXiv:2308.11538, 2023.
+To appear in *Advances in Applied Mathematics*.
 * [Combinatorics of *m*=1 Grasstopes](https://arxiv.org/abs/2307.09603) (with Yelena Mandelshtam and Elizabeth Pratt), arXiv:2307.09603, 2023.
 To appear in *Combinatorial Theory*.

 ## Published articles